EOSIO/welcome/docs/96_faq/index.md

 ### Can you wipe/refresh a blockchain environment?

-Yes, you can wipe a blockchain by:
+Yes, you can wipe a blockchain by the following actions:

 1. Stop the `nodeos` service (ctrl+C)
 2. Remove the content of data folder